kinostl/RandomNotes/three_card_blind_inspired_game.md

 # Gameplay loop

+- Point of the game is to get the most points.
+To win a round, reduce your opponent's HP to 0.
+It starts off at like 8?
 - The game itself runs several rounds where it'll iterate through every players' commands.
 Player 1 Command, Player 2 Command, Player 3 Command, etc.
 - Both player have 3 slots, that come filled with viruses.
 Viruses have "inserts".
 Things that modify them and commands that target them.
 - The game runs every match composition.
 Player order, which viruses are in what slots, etc. This *should* be easy to keep pretty low